eliona-smart-building-assistant/app-template/USER_GUIDE.md

 The app offers a predefined dashboard that clearly displays the most important information.
 You can create such a dashboard under `Dashboards > Copy Dashboard > From App > App Name`.

 ### <mark>TODO: Other features</mark>

+## App status monitoring

+Along with asset creation, an asset called "App Name root" is also created.
+It's purpose is to inform users of the app status -- It signalizes whether the app is running (Asset status -> Active/Inactive) and it's status - the Status attribute.
+If the app status is not "OK", it signifies that the app might not be functioning properly.
+If the error state persists, let us know by submitting a bug report.